newtork/newtork.github.io/_posts/2016-11-29-Starting-a-blog.md

 date:   2016-11-29 08:00:00 +0000
 modified: 2016-11-29 08:00:00 +0000
 comments: true
-isso_id: 1
 permalink: /weblog/2016/11/29/starting-a-blog/
 categories: meta blog
 excerpt_separator: <!--more-->
 ---

 [fishi0x01][fish] encouraged me to start a developer blog.
 Thanks to him, I shall now be able to write down some thoughts, show difficulties I face during development and explain their solutions.
-It shall also help me to keep track of progression on private projects, as well as announce their improvement and promote upcoming releases.
+It will also help me to keep track of progression on private projects, as well as announce their improvement and promote upcoming releases.

 <!--more-->